Sometimes the best defense is a good offense.

 (This is not taking into account the impact of the recent DACA rescission, which also has the potential to add several hundred thousand deportation cases to the dockets of the immigration court system.)

-Path 3: Permanent Residence Through Humanitarian Programs
+Path 3: TPS To Permanent Residence Through Humanitarian Programs

 Asylum, Withholding of Removal, and the Convention Against Torture – In some circumstances, like those facing Salvadorans and Hondurans forced to return home – where gang violence, lawlessness, and poverty is pervasive – asylum and its legal progeny, withholding of removal and the Convention Against Torture, might enable long-term “Americanized” TPS recipients to be win protection against persecution and granted asylee status.